The Software

 Sharing or selling Blender add-ons (Python scripts)

 Blender’s Python API is an integral part of the software, used to define the user interface or develop tools for example.
-The GNU GPL license therefore requires that such scripts (if published) are being shared under a GPL compatible license.
+The GNU GPL license therefore requires that such scripts (if published) are being shared under a GPL compliant license.
 You are free to sell such scripts, but the sales then is restricted to the download service itself.
 Your customers will receive the script under the same license (GPL), with the same free conditions as everyone has for Blender.

 FAQ for Artists